-Integrations, apps, and partnerships are becoming increasingly popular and, in fact, essential for everyday SaaS users (which is basically everybody).
-Whether you use a particular software or app in your personal life or at work, you now expect it to connect with popular tools.
+Integrations, apps, and partnerships have become essential parts of how SaaS products deliver value.
+Whether you’re using software in your personal life or at work, you now expect it to connect with your other tools.

-Could you go back to a time when Slack didn’t tell you about upcoming meetings?
-Or Zoom didn’t enable transcription tools?
-Or you had to manually add Gmail emails to your CRM?
+Could you go back to a time when Slack didn’t remind you about meetings, or Zoom didn’t have live transcription?
+Or when you had to manually log Gmail emails into your CRM?
 Me either.

-Big SaaS players (and their tech partners) have been building awesome apps and integrations into their tools for decades – so we’re used to them.
-And since people find their apps and integrations on their app marketplace, they can be the highest-trafficked pages on their websites and dashboards.
-Driving awareness, integration installs, and new business.
+Big SaaS players (and their tech partners) have been building integrations and apps into their products for decades — so users are used to it.
+And since people find those integrations through an app marketplace, they’ve become some of the most-visited pages on SaaS websites and in-app dashboards.
+They drive awareness, installs, and new business.

-Does this sound like you?
-If so, let’s dive into everything you need to know about B2B app marketplaces, why and how to build one, and what you need to make yours successful.
+If that sounds like you, here’s everything you need to know about B2B app marketplaces — why to build one, how they work, and what makes them successful.

 What are app marketplaces?

-- B2C: A store where people download apps they use for fun or in everyday life.
-Think about the Apple App Store, Google Play, and Nintendo eShop.
+- B2C: App storees for everyday or entertainment use, like the Apple App Store, Google Play, and Nintendo eShop.

 Why create an app marketplace?